 The original church walls have been stripped of modern paints, re-plastered with lime mortar and limewashed.

-The bathroom is adjacent to the master bedroom, and is currently under construction.
+The bathroom is adjacent to the master bedroom, and is the latest room to be completed.

 The base of the tower will become a utility area.
 The first floor of the tower will (eventually!) become a bedroom.

 Our progress can be followed in the Journal.